BigCod3/MusicGenre-ifier/README.md

 # MusicGenre-ifier
-Small program I made with the help of chatGPT to create genre specific playlists(m3u files) to use when DJing.
+Small program I made with the help of chatGPT to create genre specific playlists(m3u files) from local files to use when DJing.
 Pretty slow and not perfect but gets the job done.

 I would ensure the software you plan to use the playlists in can support m3u files, if not, you can modify the file extension within the code itself here: